-The Department seeks projects that develop and evaluate of evidence-based, field-initiated innovations to remedy the inequities in our country's education system.
-This type of innovation will better enable students the access to the educational opportunities they need to succeed in school and reach toward their future goals.
+The Department seeks projects that develop and evaluate evidence-based, field-initiated innovations to remedy the inequities in our country's education system.
+The proposed innovations should be designed to better enable students to access the educational opportunities they need to succeed in school and reach their future goals.